The American College of Obstetricians and Gynecologists makes the following recommendations regarding umbilical cord blood banking:

-- If a patient requests information on umbilical cord banking, balanced and accurate information regarding the advantages and disadvantages of public versus private umbilical cord blood banking should be provided.
-The remote chance of an autologous unit being used for a child or a family member (approximately 1 in 2,700 individuals) should be disclosed.
+- If a patient requests information on umbilical cord blood banking, balanced and accurate information regarding the advantages and disadvantages of public and private umbilical cord blood banking should be provided.

 - Some states have passed legislation requiring physicians to inform their patients about umbilical cord blood banking options.
-Clinicians should consult their state medical associations for more information regarding state laws.
+Obstetrician–gynecologists and other obstetric care providers should consult their state medical associations for more information regarding state laws.

 - Physicians or other professionals who recruit pregnant women and their families for for-profit umbilical cord blood banking should disclose any financial interests or other potential conflicts of interest.